liulab-dfci/RIMA_pipeline/README.md

 snakemake -s rnaseq.snakefile
 ```
 **note**: Argument -j that set the cores for parallelly run. (e.g. '-j 4' can run 4 jobs parallelly at the same time)
+**note**: Argument -k that can skip the error independent run.
+(This argument can save lots of time for running data at the first time)

 ## 5.Output files